attack-theoRy/react-portfolio/README.md

 ## Description

 This is a portfolio of my work as well as a resume and how to contact me.
 I used a professional template and heavily modified it for my own purposes.
 There is a portfolio component that is used multiple times on the portfolio page for each project and a react router used to serve each page.
 There is a footer as well with the year and my name.
+There is a dark / light theme switch as well built-in.

 This is the front page, you can also switch from light to dark theme